Netflix/OpenVPCal/README.md

   <tr>
    <td><code>Use case</code>
    </td>
-   <td>The calibration aims to a specific white point, removing the effect of the lens
+   <td>The calibration aims at a specific white point, removing the effect of the lens
    </td>
   </tr>
   <tr>